Roger-Rached-ozz961/notepadcache-dumper/README.md

 ```

 ### 2️⃣ Download `strings64.exe`
-Make sure `strings64.exe` is present in the script directory.
-You can get it from:
+The `strings64.exe` is from Microsoft Sysinternals suite.
+Which You can get it from:
 - [Microsoft Sysinternals](https://docs.microsoft.com/en-us/sysinternals/downloads/strings)

 ### 3️⃣ Run the Script